Want to coach your agents on acknowledging the customer’s query at the start of every conversation, but don’t know where to start? We’re here to help!

-Using “we”, as in the customer and advisor, not the advisor and the company, also demonstrates a commitment to working together, which aids the rapport-building process.
+Using “we”, as in the customer and agent, not the agent and the company, also demonstrates a commitment to working together, which aids the rapport-building process.

 Turn Negatives into Positives

-Whilst many contact centres ban their advisors from using negative words, such as “no”, “can’t”, “don’t”, etc., this can make the team use roundabout ways of saying things, increasing call duration and giving the conversation a disjointed tone.
+While many contact centres ban agents from using negative words, such as “no”, “can’t”, “don’t”, etc., this can make the team use roundabout ways of saying things, increasing call duration and giving the conversation a disjointed tone.

-Instead, we would recommend confronting the negative before flipping it into a positive.
+Instead, agents should try confronting the negative before flipping it into a positive.
 After all, an acknowledgement statement revolves around the principle of recognising a problem.

 For further details on this principle, visit our article: How to Create a Positive Scripting Experience in Your Contact Centre

 Create a Sense of Action

 An acknowledgement statement without any reference to action is merely a vote of sympathy.

 So, once the agent has recognised the problem, it is a good idea to reference the next action, to guide the customer through the process and create a sense of haste.